Last updated on May 27th, 2023

 Add a little sweet heat to your breakfast with a dollop or peach jalapeño jam on your morning toast or bagel.

 This post may contain affiliate links.
 Click here to learn more about how affiliate links are used on this site.

-This time of year, the market always has two tables set up lined with baskets of.
+This time of year, the farmer’s market always has two tables set up lined with baskets of fresh peaches.
 The sweet smell hits you as soon as you get out of your car.
-I love that smell.
-I bought more than we could eat, knowing that several were going to be earmarked for jam.
+I love that smell and it’s probably what drove me to buy more peaches than we could eat, knowing that several were going to be earmarked for jam.